cstielper/WordPress-Google-Map-with-Directions/README.md

 # WordPress Google Map with Directions

+**NOTE: This repository is no longer maintained.
+It has been rolled into a [new one](https://github.com/cstielper/wordpress-acf-google-map).**

 Follow the steps below to set up an area map that uses the Google Maps API to plot a landmark and get directions to that landmark

 ## Install Required Plugins